 The information in this brochure is designed to provide a basic overview of the law relating to Domestic Protection Orders and Stalking Protection Orders.
 Actual Protection Order practice and enforcement can vary from circuit to circuit.
 For specific information relating to your county of residence, please contact an attorney, shelter, domestic violence program or local law enforcement.

-This brochure is based upon South Dakota law and is designed to inform not to advise.
+This information is based upon South Dakota law and is designed to inform not to advise.
 No person should ever interpret any law without the aid of an attorney who knows the facts and maybe aware of any changes in the law.